microsoft/Project-Yellowstone-Documentation/business-central/sales/month-to-date.md

-# Month-To-Date
+# Month-To-Date (Power BI Report)

-The _Month-To-Date_ report gives a clear picture of your organization's sales activities.
-It highlights important metrics like outstanding amounts, shipped not invoiced amounts and invoiced Sales.
-These then sum up to show the organization's total Sales Amount.
-By breaking down Sales quantities by location and item category, and providing customer information, this report helps with financial analysis, customer management, and ensuring targets are being met.
+The _Month-To-Date_ report shows the month growth of sales.
+This gives organizations an indicator on the growth of sales over any given month.

-This report is meant for finance and sales teams to track spending, manage budgets, and evaluate vendor performance.
+This report is meant for leadership and sales teams to track sale growth per month.

 //MONTH-TO-DATE IMAGE